ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 ## 5. GPU

-1. Set up the env as instructed above
+1. Set up the env var as instructed above (also [here](https://github.com/ComputationalBiology-CS-CU/gcc_install_locally#6-compile-and-run-c-program))
-2. After setting up the env, you get the nvcc compiler.
+2. After setting up the env var, you get the nvcc compiler.
 Please note that, you can only compile CUDA C/C++ code in computing node, other than the login node.
-Also, note that after compiling, you can only run GPU jobs by submitting them into the GPU nodes (script as [run_gpu.sh](https://github.com/ComputationalBiology-CS-CU/C2B2_cluster_starter/blob/master/run_gpu.sh)), as you can't `qlogin` to a GPU node
+Also, note that after compiling, you can only run GPU jobs by submitting them into the GPU nodes (script as [run_gpu.sh](https://github.com/ComputationalBiology-CS-CU/C2B2_cluster_starter/blob/master/run_gpu.sh)), as you can't `qlogin` to a GPU node (GPU devices are in seperate queues at cluster nodes that are accessible only for submitted jobs but not `qlogin` users)
 3. There are 44 GPU nodes, each having 3 GPU devices (also 3 CPU cores associated with these GPU cores).
 I attached the details of these GPU's for you to get a sense of them (in [run_gpu.sh.o9898871](https://github.com/ComputationalBiology-CS-CU/C2B2_cluster_starter/blob/master/run_gpu.sh.o9898871))
 4. Please compile and run [CUDA samples](http://docs.nvidia.com/cuda/cuda-samples/index.html#getting-cuda-samples) to get familiar with running GPU jobs.
-As said there are at most 3 GPU devices at one GPU node, you can set `#$ -l gpu=1` from 1 to 3. but no more
+As said there are at most 3 GPU devices at one GPU node, you can set `#$ -l gpu=1` from 1 to 3. but no more (as observed, even if you apply 1 GPU, you can still access 3 of them in some way)
 5. Python GPU: as discussed above, please use [Anaconda](https://developer.nvidia.com/how-to-cuda-python), and you need to `conda install accelerate` and `conda install numbapro` after you deploy your Anaconda.
 Please refer to [this](https://github.com/morrisyoung/CUDA_Python_starter) for more comments on Python CUDA.